Spherical Equivariant Layers for 3D Atomic Systems

 The Change-of-Basis Solution

-The vectorized tensor product’s components don’t transform independently by type—they are mixed together by the large Kronecker product matrix.
-We want features organized as a direct sum of irreps, where each block transforms independently by its own Wigner-D matrix.
+The vectorized tensor product’s components do not transform independently by type; they are mixed by the large Kronecker-product matrix.
+For neural-network layers, we want features organized as a direct sum of irreps, where each block transforms by its own Wigner-D matrix.

 Representation theory guarantees that any reducible representation can be block-diagonalized by a change of basis.
 There exists an orthogonal change-of-basis matrix \(\mathbf{C}\) such that: